Department of PSYCHOLOGY

 PSYC 435 offers the psychology major the opportunity to gain experience outside of the classroom by working in the field alongside a professional while receiving course credit.
 The student will apply psychological knowledge and develop practical skills in a placement under the supervision of a person who holds a graduate degree.
 Course requirements include a series of written journal essays and a major paper, in addition to a minimum of 120 hours at the internship site.
 PSYC 435 credit can be earned only for placements in which the student is not paid.

 For further information on the internship program, contact Professor Evangeline A. Wheeler, firstname.lastname@example.org, LA 2129.

-(a) A student must have completed a minimum of 23 hours in psychology before applying for an internship placement.
+(a) A student must have completed a minimum of 23 credits in psychology before applying for an internship placement.

 (b) A student must have a minimum GPA of 3.0 in his or her psychology courses and a minimum GPA of 3.0 overall.

 (c) The completion of or concurrent enrollment in a specific course or courses relevant to a particular internship placement is/are recommended, e.g., PSYC 201 Educational Psychology for a placement in a school system, PSYC 205 Introduction to the Helping Relationship for a placement that requires interaction with persons in a therapeutic setting, PSYC 404 Adolescent Psychology for placement in an agency providing services to adolescents.

 (e) A number of agencies now require that a student successfully pass a police background check and/or a drug test before he or she is accepted for an internship.

 (a) It can take up to several weeks for a student to complete agency interviews and any background and/or drug tests and eventually be offered an internship at an agency.
 So that he or she completes this process in time to register for next semester’s classes, a student should submit the required application materials to the coordinator of PSYC 435 by the fourth or fifth week of the current semester.